hanseungwook/not-so-biggan-decoder/README.md

 # not-so-biggan decoder

+## not-so-biggan sampler
+All models, training, and evaluation code are located here: https://anonymous.4open.science/r/5c1049ba-109f-4a12-9d74-9a4a5130ce97/.

 ## Models
 Modified UNet-based decoder models are all placed within the submodule Pytorch-UNet.
 You may need to run the following commands in order to pull from the submodule codebase.